 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.

-Amount(s) Source(s)

 3,000.00 LCFF - Base

-20,000.00 LCFF - Base